Audi to enter Formula One in 2026 as power unit manufacturer - WHIZ News

 It is not yet clear if Audi, which has been linked to a set up with Sauber, will run its own team or only supply engines.

+Soon after Audi’s announcement, Alfa Romeo announced it will end its title sponsorship with Sauber at the end of 2023.

+“Since the economic and industrial turnaround of the brand will be achieved in 2022, Alfa Romeo will now evaluate among the many opportunities on the table,” the Italian car manufacturer said in a statement.

-Duesmann said entering in 2026 was wiser than starting earlier in F1.
+Duesmann said entering in 2026 was wiser for Audi than starting earlier in F1.

 “As we do a complete new power train, the combustion engine and the power side, that is not too long for us,” He said.
 “In less than four years from now we will be on the grid.”